robontics2022/robontics2022.github.io/index.md

 **PUBLICATION**

-Accepted contributions to the workshop will be published in an open access CEUR volume as part of the new IAOA series (see [http://ceur-ws.org/iaoa.html](http://ceur-ws.org/iaoa.html)).
+Accepted contributions to the workshop will be published in the JOWO proceedings.